Pokemen/league-of-legends-Swarm-bot/README.md

 1. Run the script in administrator mode.
 2. Set the resolution to 1920x1080.
 3. set the client to **Never** close.
-4. Start League of Legends and select Endless Rave mode.
+4. Start League of Legends and select Swarm mode.
 5. Use Briar as the champion.
 6. Disable pointer aiming.
 7. Choose the map (1-star can be completed within 15 minutes for 1000 gold, while 2-star cannot be completed but yields 400 gold in 5 minutes). (**Please do not use this script in Matchmaking mode**).